OGGM/oggm-edu/docs/classes_howto.rst

 some preparation.
 Check out :ref:`other_resources` if you are interested in the fundamentals and online textbook materials.

 Currently, we are working on developing course materials suitable for classes at the high school level (using the OGGM-Edu web applications) and at the university level (using the web applications and the programmable notebooks).

 You will find some help to get you started below.

-.. admonition:: New since June 2022!
-Teaching materials for your glaciology labs
+.. admonition:: Teaching activities for your glaciology labs

-   We recently created two activities based on the OGGM-Edu web apps that are suitable for high-school or university students with no previous knowledge about glaciers.
+   We recently created three activities based on the OGGM-Edu web apps that are suitable for high-school or university students with no previous knowledge about glaciers.
 These activities have been tested in class and provide a well defined activity schedule and instructor materials.